andyprowl/ape/Infrastructure/Documentation/docs/Backlog.md

 - Implement frustum culling
  - Use frustum culling with for shadow map generation (light view frustum)
  - Write tutorial on radar approach to frustum culling for spheres
  - In particular mention how to handle the case where Zc < 0 (not on LightHouse3d)
+ - Aggregate body part mesh bounding volumes into part/aggregate bounding volumes (BHV) and modify culling to first test the aggregate, and if it is entirely inside the frustum, skip testing of the sub-objects
 - Implement occlusion culling
 - Implement outlining by pushing vertices in the direction of normals
 - Is it correct that DepthBodyRenderer sets viewport while other renderers do not?